All you need to know about Scottish clans history, symbols, organisation, and territories.

 Under Scots Law, a clan was considered a noble incorporation and a community of those who dwelled in the same territory.

-Most clans had a clan chief who acted as head of the community and controlled every aspect of clan life, from deciding who could get married to judging legal matters.
+Most Scottish clans had a clan chief who acted as head of the community and controlled every aspect of clan life, from deciding who could get married to judging legal matters.
 Everyone who swore allegiance to the clan chief was considered part of the clan, whether related by blood or not to the chief.

 The clan chief was trusted to protect the territory of the clan, their dùthchas (heritage) and all those within it.
 If a clan gave their oighreachd (estate) to the clan leader, the chief became the owner of the land as recognised by the Crown.
 Land was passed on through heritable succession – when one clan chief died it was passed on to the next male in line.
 Anyone who lived on the clan’s estate had to pay their dues, and the payments were collected by the tacksmen, which were then passed on to the clan nobility.